Preventing Joint Injuries in Yoga Classes - Aura Wellness Center

 Skeletal Injury Prevention

-• Gliding Joints: Certain asanas put a great deal of pressure on the gliding joints, which are the wrists and ankles.
-Offer props to students with wrist problems to relieve some pressure in weight-bearing poses like downward dog.
+• Gliding Joints: Certain asanas pressure the gliding joints, which are the wrists and ankles.
+Offer props to students with wrist problems to relieve pressure in weight-bearing poses like the Downward Dog.
 Also, explain that not all the weight should rest on the heels of the hand.
 Advise students to press down with their knuckles and spread their fingers.
-The lotus pose is the clear winner for ankle discomfort.
-Suggest to students with weak ankles to practice a modified lotus pose.
-In addition, students may need to use a wall or chair as a prop for balance poses until the stabilizing ankle muscles have strengthened.

 Advice for Teachers

-How would you like to shake hands with a student after a challenging Vinyasa class, while she mentions that she is almost five months pregnant?
+How would you like to shake hands with a student after a challenging Vinyasa class while she mentions that she is almost five months pregnant?
 It happens!
 If anything goes wrong, who are they going to blame?
 Know the current physical condition of each student before you teach a class.
 How else would you know if a student had osteoarthritis of the hip?

-During the warm-up is a good time to visually assess your students, and look for potential joint issues.
-From there you can make suggestions for modifications that will aid in injury prevention.
-While preventing joint injuries is extremely important, we must do our best to help students understand that pushing and impatience causes many injuries in life, sports, and Yoga practice.
-In fact, if a student pushes hard enough in pranayama practice, there is potential for harm.
+While preventing joint injuries is extremely important, we must do our best to help students understand that pushing and impatience cause many injuries in life, sports, and Yoga practice.
+If a student tries hard enough in pranayama practice, there is potential for harm.
 Our mission is to keep students out of harm’s way.

 © Copyright – Aura Wellness Center – Publications Division